fac27/AgencyWebsite/README.md

 <img src="Assets/Agency Website wireframe (3).jpg">

-We also used these initial stages as an opportunity to practise creating issues, branches and pull requests.
+We also used these initial stages as an opportunity to practice creating issues, branches and pull requests.

 ## Stage 2